joewlos/activitypubdantic/README.md

     activity_class = ap.get_class_from_model(activity)
     activity_class.make_public()

-    # Save this JSON in this user's outbox collection in the database
+    # Save the JSON in this user's outbox collection in the database
     print(activity_class.json())

     # Use the class's type to set the header